Switching Ameba's Aurora MySQL to I/O Optimized cut costs in half

 If you switch this to I/O Optimized, the calculation is as follows:

-The combined cost of the instance and storage comes to $1,820.
+The combined cost of the instance and storage is $1,820.

-Since it is I/O Optimized, the price includes I/O charges.
+Since it is I/O Optimized, I/O charges are included in the price.

 In other words, in this scenario, by switching to I/O Optimized,